 The cars we loved.

-The confusing array of model trim levels continued shifting with each passing year, sometimes mid model year.
-A 2.4 L 4 cylinder base engine became standard on the base sedan.
-Two V6 engines were available ranging from 3.5 L in the GT to the new GTP’s 3.5 L with variable Valve Timing to produce 240 hp.
+The confusing array of model trim levels continued shifting with each passing year, sometimes mid-model year.
+A 2.4 L 4 cylinder engine became standard on the base sedan.
+Two V6 engines were available ranging from 3.5 in the GT to the new GTP’s 3.5 L with variable valve timing to produce 240 hp.
 The GT and GTP models were only available as coupes or convertibles.
 Eventually even the base car could be ordered with the SE sports package that included the same 3.5 L V6 found in the GT.
 A six-speed manual transmission was an option in all V6 equipped cars.

-With still more engine changes and trim changes, the top GTP got a boost in power to 252 and a six speed automatic transmission.
-The rest of the line received power boosts and got other minor refinements.
-Sales were steady, but much lower than projections and below those of the Grand Am.
+With still more engine and trim changes, the top GTP got a boost in power to 252 and a six speed automatic transmission.
+The rest of the line received minor power boosts also and got other small refinements.
+Sales were steady, but much lower than projections and well below those of the Grand Am.
 Pontiac’s answer seemed to be more changes in the G6 line up.
 In an effort to aim higher, the GTP became the GPX in 2008.
 Now exclusively using a 3.9 L V6, the GPX got an extreme style makeover that gave it a slight resemblance to the Infiniti G35, a car it no doubt targeted.
 The aggressive styling combined with the 18 in wheels made for a marked improvement over run of the mill G6 coupes, but still not as attractive as the more refined G35.

 One of the biggest complaints from the media about the G6 was centered around the materials used in its interior.
 It was most unfortunate that Pontiac did not go further with the G6’s interior to give it the same attention to detail found in the Holden sourced G8 sedan.
-One look at the G6 dash and the ghost of Pontaic 80’s style could clearly be seen.
+One look at the G6 dash and the ghost of Pontiac’s 90’s style could clearly be seen.
 Instead of the detailed controls and subtle chrome accents of the G8’s dash, the G6 still managed to look like a refreshing of the over styled control layout of the Grand Am.
 It was these small details that coupe buyers, interested in looks vs. performance looked for and the G6 was not quite up to GM’s international standards (Opel and Holden).